-Her love for science and fiction began as a child after watching Gene Roddenberry's Star Trek series and later Carl Sagan's Cosmos.
-That fascination grew with exposure to the works of Isaac Asimov, Ayn Rand, Aldous Huxley, Philip K. Dick, Robert Heinlein, and Michael Crichton.
-Her writing reflects these influences, along with her love for philosophy and passion for exploring what makes the cosmos and everything in it tick.
+Her love for science and fiction began as a child after watching Gene Roddenberry's Star Trek series and Carl Sagan's Cosmos.
+That fascination grew with exposure to Isaac Asimov, Ayn Rand, H.G.
+Wells, Philip K. Dick, Robert Heinlein, and Michael Crichton.
+Her writing reflects these influences, along with her love for philosophy and a passion for exploring what makes the cosmos and everything within it tick.

-On the lighter side, her nonfiction centers closer to home, focusing on family and devotion to animal welfare, primarily greyhound rescue.
-Nonfiction articles Going Grey and A Lifelong Underdog Finally Goes Home A Winner published in two issues of a mainstream periodical.
+Meanwhile, her nonfiction centers closer to home, focusing on family and devotion to animal welfare, primarily greyhound rescue.
+Nonfiction articles Going Grey and A Lifelong Underdog Finally Goes Home A Winner were published in two issues of a mainstream periodical.

-As a member of the Florida Writers Association, Cate helps out as a critique partner, assisting writers interested in mastering their craft.
-She also participates in the annual "Mayor's Youth Showcase of Achievement Awards" as a literary judge.
+As a member of the Florida Writers Association, Cate helps as a beta reader and critique partner, assisting writers interested in mastering their craft.
+She has also participated in the annual "Mayor's Youth Showcase of Achievement Awards" as a literary judge.

 Cate lives in Florida with her husband and two adopted greyhounds.
-She is currently at work on CLONEDROID: THE NEXT WAVE and her first book about life with rescue dogs.
-She is also finalizing her work on the narrative nonfiction, BLUE MOUNTAIN, an epic story about a family that faces adversity and tragedy while chasing a rustic dream in depression-era and wartime Canada.
+She is currently working on Clonedroid: The Next Wave and a new action thriller series in the supernatural realm, along with her first book about life with rescue dogs.
+She is also finalizing edits on Blue Mountain, an epic narrative nonfiction about a family that faces adversity and tragedy while chasing a rustic dream in depression-era and wartime Canada.

-When she is not writing, Cate spends time reading in the sunshine while giant hounds lounge by her side.
+When she isn’t at work on numerous projects, Cate spends time reading in the sunshine while giant hounds lounge by her side.